A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

-In the next example, we explore extendibility in $2+1$ dimensions.
-Again, we start from a tensor network on a cubic lattice obtained by Trotterization of a Hamiltonian or by other means.
-The extended model is a tensor network that can be defined on arbitrary triangulations of $3$-dimensional manifolds.
-The most straight-forward construction would be to consider cellulations into simplices and to associate one tensor to every simplex.
-For this liquid the topological invariance would then be formulated analogous to the $1+1$-dimensional case, i.e., as invariance under $3$-dimensional Pachner moves.
-In this section we will instead sketch a less standard formulation of topological invariance, which will be presented in more detail in Section~\ref{sec:quantum_doubles}.
-The equivalence between the two formulations will be shown in Section~\ref{sec:3d_equivalence}.
+In the next example, we explore a simple topological fixed-point ansatz, i.e., a topological liquid, in $2+1$ dimensions.
+Again, a condensed-matter model yields a tensor-network path integral on a regular (e.g., cubic) lattice by Trotterization of a Hamiltonian imaginary-time evolution or by other means and again, we assume that for each phase there exists a fixed-point model which can be topologically extended to arbitrary triangulations of $3$-dimensional manifolds.
+The most straight-forward construction analogous to the triangle liquid would be to associate one tensor to every simplex and to formulate the topological invariance analogous to the $1+1$-dimensional case as invariance under $3$-dimensional Pachner moves.
+In this section we will instead sketch a less standard formulation of topological invariance that is based on a different way to combinatorially discretise a manifold and is referred to as \emph{face-edge liquid}.
+Here, we again focus on the concept and omit technical detail, while in Section~\ref{sec:quantum_doubles} all technical details are added and we discover that this liquid can be identified with quantum double models.
+The equivalence between the standard simplex based liquid and the non-standard liquid presented here is then shown in Section~\ref{sec:3d_equivalence}.